helm/charts/stable/nginx-ingress/README.md

 $ helm install stable/nginx-ingress --set controller.extraArgs.v=2
 ```

+## PodDisruptionBudget
+Note that the PodDisruptionBudget resource will only be defined if the replicaCount is greater than one,
+else it would make it impossible to evacuate a node.
+See [gh issue #7127](https://github.com/helm/charts/issues/7127) for more info.

 ## Prometheus Metrics

 The Nginx ingress controller can export Prometheus metrics.
 In order for this to work, the VTS dashboard must be enabled as well.